timruffles/dostring/README.md

 # Twhabit

-This twitter bot allows you to easily build up habits.
+A twitter bot to motivate yourself to continue a new habit by the [don't break the chain](http://www.writersstore.com/dont-break-the-chain-jerry-seinfeld/) method.
+Simply tweet @twhabit with the habits #hashtagged.

 ## Running